lucasgagnon/KoornwinderPolynomials/README.txt

-Sage implementation of the formulas for Koornwinder polynomials given in the paper "A box-by-box formula for Koornwinder polynomials" by Laura Colmenarejo, Lucas Gagnon, and Arun Ram.
+Sage implementation of the formulas for Koornwinder polynomials given in the paper "Formulas for Koornwinder polynomials" by Laura Colmenarejo, Lucas Gagnon, and Arun Ram.

 All functions are contained in the source file Koornwinder.sage, which depends on sage 10.5 or higher.
 To access these files run